 Q: I am having a problem.

 A: No matter what the problem is please follow these steps:

-FIRST: Go the advanced tab and hit the ‘Reset all defaults’ button.
+FIRST: Always make sure you are backed up.
+Export your watermarks somewhere safe.
+Go the advanced tab and hit the ‘Reset all defaults’ button.
 This usually takes care of the problem which is that people forget that they made changes to various settings.
 Then try again.

 SECOND: Open the program and under the iWatermark Pro menu in the About menu item select that to see what version you are running and that it is the latest.
 Make sure you have iWatermark Pro in your Application folder and not the old iWatermark.
 Delete all old versions.
 If needed download the latest version of iWatermark Pro from our site.

 THIRD: Make sure you are registered.
 See above.